marcmerlin/esp32_fatfsimage/README.md

 ffat,     data, fat,     0x111000,0x2EF000,
 ```

+### Create a FatFS image
-2) create the fatfs image on linux (or you have to make the code here work and build for your OS).
+To create the fatfs image on linux (or you have to make the code here work and build for your OS).
 Thanks to lbernstone for building a binary:
 ```
 # replace 3004 with the size of your partition.
 In the 1/3MB split, the fatfs partition is